DDLCNewBeginnings/New-Beginnings/README.md

 * All new backgrounds, character graphics, music, and more!
 We're packing three times the content as the original game!

+* Hours of new gameplay!
+Explore Doki Doki: Literature club like never before!

 ### Installation
 NOTE: Macintosh Operating systems are currently NOT supported.
 1. Download and install the [Ren'Py SDK](https://www.renpy.org/latest.html).